 Yes.
 Your children do not have a right to inherit from you.
 If you want to disinherit a child, you must do so specifically in your will.
 Otherwise, a court may think you left them out of your will by mistake and award them an intestate share.

 What Estate Planning Documents Should I Have in North Carolina?

 In addition to your last will and testament, you may want to consider other estate planning documents.
 A will protects your loved ones after you die.
 A power of attorney and a living will helps you during your lifetime.

 - Power of Attorney.
 A power of attorney allows you to appoint someone you trust as your agent to handle your financial affairs.
 Your agent has a fiduciary duty to act in your best interest.
 You determine what powers to grant your agent and when your agent’s authority begins and ends.
 For example, you could make a power of attorney that only begins upon your incapacity.
 Or you could stipulate a specific time period when you are out of the country.

-- Living Will.
-A living will or advance medical directive lets you name a person to make your healthcare decisions when you are unable.
+- Health Care Directive.
+A health care directive or living will lets you name a person to make your healthcare decisions when you are unable.
 You can also give detailed instructions about life-sustaining treatments and end-of-life care during an end-stage illness or terminal condition.
-Having a living will means these difficult decisions don’t have to fall on your loved ones.
+Having a health care directive means these difficult decisions don’t have to fall on your loved ones.